getsentry/atlas/README.md

 **Make sure you disable Adblock as it seems to break Google Auth**

-You'll need a Postgres instance running with standard credentials.
-A basic docker service is included and can be run with compose:
+You'll need Postgres and Redis instances running with standard credentials.
+A basic set of docker services are included and can be run with compose:

 ```shell
 $ docker-compose up -d